alexalvarezz123/TaskManager/README.md

 #### Presentation Layer <a id='Architecture/ThreeTierModel/Presentation'></a>

----

 This layer is specialize in developing interfaces to final-users, in which we are just using the input standard and output standard(terminal) to do all actions.
 All this only in the file: `TaskUI.java`.

 #### Application Layer (Bussiness Layer) <a id='Architecture/ThreeTierModel/Application'></a>

----

 In this layer we have the services provided by the system, with the typical OOP App.
+Implemented in the directory `BussinessLayer`.

+Detailed services:
+- `Notifier Service` provide functionalities about send a notification and retrieve all notifications by specified user.
+- `Task Service` provide functionalities about task management which includes a interface to data layer or task management features.
+- `User Service` provide functionalities about interface to data layer to users such create, retrieve users.

 #### Data Layer <a id='Architecture/ThreeTierModel/Data'></a>

----

 Finally in this layer we have the interfaces to communicate with database, in this case we are not using any database management system, just adding to a List in the same application.

+The implementation behind wiil guide the repositories idea, it use interfaces to connect to database such that `Application Layer` doesn't need to do some other SQL/No SQL laguage syntax.

+Detailed repositories:
+- `User Repositoy`
+- `Task Repository`

 ### SOLID PRINCIPLES <a id='Architecture/SOLID'></a>